JackMiszencin/PrimeroCPIMSUserGuide/UsersGuide.md

 Managers may have the ability to approve a case's case plan and/or closure, depending on configuration.
 To check to see if any approvals have been requested for a case, a manager can go to the Approvals form on the case view page (pictured above).
 As you can see, an entry for an approval in the forms will tell you what type of approval it is (BIA, Case Plan or Closure).

 To perform an approval, go into the ACTIONS button dropdown, click "Approvals," and then click either "Approve Case Plan," "Approve Closure," or "Approve BIA," depending on the type of approval.
 You will see a modal like the one pictured below.
-To complete the approval, simply click the "Yes" check box, add in any necessary comments, then click "SUBMIT."
+To complete the approval, simply click the "Yes" tick box, add in any necessary comments, then click "SUBMIT."

 ![](/img/image93.png)